John Rock Loop Hike

 From this cove, the trail begins winding back uphill again slightly, over into the next cove, where it starts to descend in earnest.
-You'll bottom out at a crossing of Horse Cove Creek; on the other side you'll reach the eastern intersection with the Cat Gap Loop trail.
-Turn left here, downhill.
+You'll bottom out at a crossing of Horse Cove Creek on a sketchy log bridge; on the other side you'll reach the eastern intersection with the Cat Gap Loop trail.
+Turn left, downhill.

 The lush forest in this area is dominated by tall, straight tuliptrees, one of the most common Cove Hardwood species.
-Dark, lacy hemlocks used to grow in the shade of the tuliptrees here, waiting paitently for a chance to dominate the canopy some decades into the future, but unfortunately, they are all dead or nearly so now.
-You'll reach another intersection with FS road 475C; go straight across and continue on the trail downhill.
-Horse Cove starts leveling out soon near its confluence with East Horse Cove; then the trail will pass out of the mouth of the cove and begin heading upstream beside the flat, gently flowing Davidson River.
+Dark, lacy hemlocks used to grow in the shade of the tuliptrees here, waiting paitently for a chance to dominate the canopy some decades into the future, but unfortunately, they are narly all dead now.
+This cove sports a spectactular spring wildflower display.

-Although you are climbing very slightly on this section of trail, you'll hardly notice it compared to the rest of this hike.
-Several small tributary streams and seeps pass beneath the trail to join the river.
-Once dominated by cool, dark hemlock trees, this section of forest is returning to a place of cove hardwoods.
+Although you are climbing gain very slightly on this section of trail, you'll hardly notice it compared to the rest of this hike.
+This section of trail is on the north side of John Rock; the area is wet and several small tributary streams and seeps pass beneath the trail to join the river.
+Rhododendron and doghobble grow thickly in places.

 Download GPS Data

-Average Rating: 5.0 (rated 3 times)
+Average Rating: 4.6 (rated 16 times)